Are Divorce Support Groups Really Helpful?

 Getting individual help

-Online therapy has helped many individuals cope with going through a divorce, along with many other mental health challenges.
-Research has found that online therapy can be just as effective as in-person therapy.
+Online support has helped many individuals cope with going through a divorce, along with many other mental health challenges.
+Research has found that online therapy, and specifically cognitive behavioral therapy, can be just as effective as in-person therapy.
 With online therapy, you can find help whether you're located in a large, urban area or a small, rural area.

 Takeaway